-You can use the Systems Director Management Console (SDMC) to perform many service actions, including exchanging a field replaceable unit (FRU) or part.
+You can use the Systems Director Management Console (SDMC) to perform many service actions, including exchanging a field-replaceable unit (FRU) or part.

-If you are exchanging a part to repair a serviceable event follow those instructions.
+If you are exchanging a part to repair a serviceable event, follow those instructions.

 - 1. In the Power Systems Resource area, select the managed system in which you are exchanging a part. - 2.
-Select one of the following options: - If you are replacing a part that is not part of a serviceable event, from the Actions menu, expand Service and Support > Hardware > Exchange FRU. - If you are exchanging a part to repair a serviceable event, see Starting a repair action. - 3.
-To replace a part as part of a service action, select Exchange FRU.

-- 4. From the Exchange FRU tab, select the system or expansion unit in which you want to exchange a - 5.
-Select the type of part you want to exchange from the menu and click Next. - 6.
-Select the location code of the part you want to exchange from the menu and click Add. - 7.
-After the FRU is placed in the Pending actions window, click Launch Procedure and follow the instructions to exchange the part.
+Select one of the following options: - If you are replacing a part that is not part of a serviceable event from the Actions menu, expand Service and Support > Hardware > Exchange FRU. - If you are exchanging a part to repair a serviceable event, see Starting a repair action. - 3.
+On the Exchange FRU page, select the enclosure from which you want to replace the part from the Installed Enclosure Types list. - 4.
+From the list, select the type of part you want to exchange, and click Next. - 5.
+From the list, select the location code of the part you want to exchange, and click Add. - 6.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to exchange the part.